byui-cit/learning-modules/modules/js/debugging/ponder1.md

 area = radius * radius * pi;
 ```

-These activities will be most effective if you TRY them first before you look at the solution.
-And after you do look at the solution...DO NOT copy and paste the code.
+These activities will be most effective if you **try** them first before you look at the solution.
+And after you do look at the solution...**do not** copy and paste the code.
 Read through it, try to understand what it is doing...then go fix your code.

 ## Activity 1

 We have a few errors to fix in the code above.

 1. First we must address the initial syntax error: "pi is not defined".
-Why are we getting that error.
+Why are we getting that error?
 Review the code and fix it.
 2. Once that error is fixed we will find that there is another syntax error: "Assignment to constant variable."
 Fix this one as well.
 3. After that the code runs with no errors.
 But there is no indication of whether it worked correctly.
 Insert some `console.log()` statements to review what is happening.